Though floor trusses and floor joists both support the floor of a structure, there are some major differences that make them distinct.

 If you want to support a large span then floor trusses are stronger because they can span large lengths with a deflection of only a few millimeters.

-Because they can span over a larger length, you can do not need to provide intermittent beams and walls.
+Because they can span over a larger length, you do not need to provide intermittent beams and walls.

 For supporting the same load conditions, trusses require less material compared to floor joists.